sassbookai/api-docs/writer/apidoc.md

     ```
     {
       generations: [<array of candidate generations of length genLength>],
-      genMetaCode: <Code returned by the API, see prevCode API parameter, if any>,
+      genMetaCode: <Code returned by the API, see 'priorCode' API parameter, if any>,
       genMessage: <an informational message from the API>,
       genDbId: <an internal reference to the API call that can be used to analyze issues>,
       genTime: <The time spent on the generate API call>,